musevlt/mpdaf/CoreLib/source/user_manual_pixtable.rst

 | origin     | int   | pixel location on detector, slice and channel number   |                                      |
 +------------+-------+--------------------------------------------------------+--------------------------------------+

 The origin column is composed of the IFU and slice numbers and the x and y coordinates on the originating CCD.
-Using bit shifting and information in the FITS headers these four numbers are encoded in a single 32bit integer
+Using bit shifting and information in the FITS headers these four numbers are encoded in a single 32bit integer.
+Note that the `MUSE package <tools.html>`_  provides a `Slicer class <slicer.html>`_ to convert the slicer number between various numbering schemes.

 Tutorials